85ip9gh/SpringBoot_CRUD_1/README.md

 - Put background images in login and create-account page.
 - Offset the login/create-account form and lower opacity a bit.
 - Add home page with reviews, sponsors, and some miscellaneous information

+### 11/19/2023
+- Add JWT token and Oauth2 to Car Sale Application
+    - use https://www.youtube.com/watch?v=KYNR5js2cXE for reference to implement jwt tokens in the backend

 # Initial Sketches:
 ![Sketches for Car Sale Website](./images/CRUD_1_Sketches.png?)